 Numismatic coins are coins that are rare and collectible so they command a higher premium.
 Right now the Perth Mint in Australia produces the most popular numismatic coins.
 Their coin series include the koala, shark, kookaburra, and kangaroo, among others.
 For these series, the mint only produces 10,000 coins each year and only 9,000 are sold to the public.

 Coins from the Perth Mint are available from all of the major online retailers.
 The best place to buy coins from the Perth Mint is on Apmex.
-Golden Eagle Coins also has a small selection of coins from the Perth Mint.
+Money Metals Exchange also has a small selection of coins from the Perth Mint.
 You'll actually pay more by ordering directly from the Perth Mint, and making an international wiring transfer to Australia will add to the cost.

 The downside for numismatic coins is that you pay a high premium.
 For example the Perth Mint's latest Kookaburra coin sells for a 23% premium.
 The upside is that your coins can appreciate over time, although it depends on the coin and the market.